bdirgo/studious-guacamole/README.md

 # studious-guacamole
-CMU 15-213 fall 2015 following along online
+CMU 15-213 fall 2015 following along online.

+Adding all the files that I use to follow along.
+It will be a mess, and I hope someone finds this useful.

 ## Notes on running labs on my machine
 - Using Pop!_OS v20.04.